ExplicITConsulting/set-outlooksignatures.com/quickstart.md

 ---

-## Your first signatures in less than an hour
-Follow the easy 3-step-process to deploy your first signatures, get a glimpse of what Set-OutlookSignatures can do, and create a robust starting point for your own customizations.

 ## Step 1: One-time preparations
 **Client and user**
 For a first test run, it is recommended to log on with a test user on a Windows system with Word and Outlook installed, and Outlook being configured with at least the test user's mailbox.
 This way, you get results fast and can experience the biggest set of features.